-Bristol has a lot of festivals some of which are international and fun to visit.
+The city has a lot of festivals that international students would love to visit.
 Bristol Balloon Fiesta is one of these festivals; it attracts hot air balloons from all over the world and it is the largest hot air balloon festival in Europe.
 It is held yearly in August.
 Another good festival is the Bristol Harbour Festival; It is the biggest festival in the city and it’s been ongoing for more than 45 years now.
 It includes a great combination of music stages, food markets, water display teams, dance areas, and circus acts.

 Transportation In Bristol

 If you intend to live in Bristol as a student, you are definitely concerned about transportations.
-First Bus is the main bus operator in Bristol with many bus stops close to university campuses.
-Traveline is a good app you can use to plan your transportations inside the city and if you are a cycling lover, you can plan your cycling trip and check the maps for cycling roads on betterbike website.
-There are also a number of boat companies that operate in Bristol: Bristol Ferry Boats is the most popular of them.
+First Bus is the main bus operator in the city with many bus stops close to university campuses.
+Traveline is a good app you can use to plan your transportations inside the city and if you are a cycling lover, you can plan your cycling trip and check the maps for cycling roads on the betterbike website.
+There are also a number of boat companies that operate in the city: Bristol Ferry Boats is the most popular of them.